gayatrig19/the-unplugged-club/README.md

 ![footer](assets/images/readme/footer.png)
 ### Unplug Here Page
--This page includes the guide for getting unplugged.
+- This page includes the guide for getting unplugged.
 User can navigate to the page through clicking on the "Unplug Here" link in the navigation bar or through the link in the section on home page.
 - This section consists of three card boxes.
 Each one of these takes user through the steps to taking time away from screens and social media once in a while in a simple way, so that users can focus on one step at a time.
 - The main image used for this page has a overlay text that informs user the page includes guided steps and illustrates a message of taking this journey one step at a time.
 The image was included to give the user more lively experience and encourage user to take steps towards the journey of living life in a moment.
 - This image is universal for both desktop and mobile user.